arjun-menon/pypage/ReadMe.rst

-The second line of code determines indentation.
-All lines of code after the second must match its indentation or be empty.
+The second line of code determines indentation.All lines of code after the second must match its indentation or be empty.
 The output is indented based on the second line's indentation.

 Whitespace Removal
 ++++++++++++++++++

 If a block tag is on a line by itself, surrounded only by whitespace, then that whitespace is automatically excluded from the output.
 This allows you indent your block tags without worrying about any excess whitespace floating around.